 Click the Archives node.
-Archives View displays with a listing for the archive that you installed on the target server in the Details Pane.
+Archives View displays a listing for the archive that you installed on the target server in the Details Pane.
 The Name of the archive is BriefArchive, the name that you entered in the Select an Archive and Server dialog of the Install Archive Wizard.
 Double-click on the archive to view the same archive summary that you viewed from the Install Status dialog.

-Figure 96: Archives View displaying the installed archive
+Figure 88: Archives View

 Then click the Packages node.
 Packages View displays in the Details Pane.
-Packages View lists the Brief Content Type and rxs\Shared\cas Content Assembler packages that you installed on the target server.
+Packages View lists the Brief Content Type and rxs_Shared_cas Content Assembler packages that you installed on the target server.
 Double-click on a package to view the same package log that you viewed from the Archive Summary.

-Figure 97: Packages View displays the installed packages
+Figure 89: Packages View

-3 Log in to Rhythmyx on the target (test) server as an administrator.
+3 Log in to Rhythmyx on the target (test) server as a user in a Community that you have given access to your new Template.